NischeyGupta/1800_202210_BBY17/README.md

 ## General Info
 This browser based web application to ...
+* Hi my name is Nischey.
+I'm excited about this project because its a great learning project.
+* Also, I will gain team spirit after this project.

 ## Technologies
 Technologies used for this project:
 * HTML, CSS